 - discriminatory rules, or

-- rules that conflict with state, local, or county laws.
+- rules that conflict with the state, local, or county laws.

 Consideration Seven: Bodies outside of the community association may need to approve governing document amendments, such as the HOA’s lenders or local government.
 Depending on the types of rules being amended and the state where the HOA is located, the HOA may need to send proposed amendments to a bank that has loaned the HOA money or to local governing bodies for their approval.
 An experienced attorney will be able to ensure that all concerned parties are contacted.